wallacexuhanxiao/tp/docs/DeveloperGuide.md

 #### Implementation

-The delete mechanism is facilitated by `ModelManager`.
-It extends `Model`, stored internally as an `UniquePersonList`.
+The `delete` mechanism is facilitated by `ModelManager`.
+It extends `Model`, stored internally as a `FilteredList`.
 Additionally, it implements the following operation:

-* `ModelManager#deletePerson(Person target)` — Deletes the target Person inside the `UniquePersonList`.
+* `ModelManager#deletePerson(Person target)` — Deletes the target Person inside the `FilteredList`.

 The following sequence diagram shows how `delete <id>` command works: